Facebook Instagram Pinterest

 Greetings from the Bushmen of Damaraland

-Damaraland, the wild north-central section of Namibia, is a ruggedly beautiful region that challenges even the most adventurous traveler.
-Adding to the allure are stunning geological formations, such as the Organ Pipes and Burnt Mountain, and the rich cultural heritage of the Himba people.
+Damaraland, the wild north-central section of Namibia, is a ruggedly beautiful region that challenged even me, and I consider myself quite an adventurous traveler.
+Adding to the allure are stunning geological formations, such as the Organ Pipes and Burnt Mountain, and the rich cultural heritage of the Himba people..

 But, let's be real here, we all know the main attraction: the elusive desert-adapted elephant.

-Damaraland is one of the best places to embark on a night safari.
+Damaraland is also one of the best places to embark on a night safari, which is among the most iconic of Namibia tourist attractions

 Night safari in Namibia